Contrast-Security-OSS/docs/content/tools/visualstudio/VisualstudioInstall.md

 > **Note:** The API key must belong to the organization you want to have access or you'll get Unauthorized errors.
 This will lock your account after many failed attempts!

 * Click the **Load** button, select the organization for this API key from the dropdown menu, and click **Save**.
-* If no option is selected after saving, select your previously saved organization.

 ### Step four